BU-Spark/ds-councilor-worrell-gun-violence/spring23-team-3/README.md

     - Analysis made by plotting:
         1. Parks Gun Violence Map
         2. Top 10 community centers with the most shootings within one-mile radius
-        3. Race Segmentation for Community Centers
+        3. Race Segmentation for Top 10 Community Centers
-        4. Gender Segmentation for Community Centers
+        4. Gender Segmentation for Top 10 Community Centers
     - You can access the code, plots, key results and other reports under the `checkpoint-b` folder, for now.
+(Check `Repository Structure` section below for instructions to access the folder)

+- Deliverable 3
+    - Incorporating the feedback from the presentation on the Extension Proposal, we extended our analysis on the Community Centers dataset for finding fatality and victim rates.
+We also replicated the same analysis for all Community Centers in District 4.
+    - Analysis made by plotting:
+        1. Single vs. Multiple Victims in Top 10 Community Centers
+        2. Fatal vs. Non-Fatal incidents for Top 10 Community Centers
+        3. Race Segmentation for District 4 Community Centers
+        4. Gender Segmentation for District 4 Community Centers
+        5. Single vs. Multiple Victims in District 4 Community Centers
+        6. Fatal vs. Non-Fatal incidents for District 4 Community Centers
+    - You can access the code, plots, key results and other reports under the `deliverable-3` folder, for now.
 (Check `Repository Structure` section below for instructions to access the folder)

 - Scrum Reports: For reviewing our progress of work, across the timeline of the project, please refer to the scrum updates reports under the `reports/scrum` folder.
 (Check `Repository Structure` section below for instructions to access the folder)